vuejs/v2.vuejs.org/source/_posts/012-release.md

 <my-component prop="{{parentData}}"></my-component>
 ```

-There are also additional props-related improvements such as one-way props, expression as props, methods as prop callbacks and more.
+There are also additional props-related improvements such as explicit one-time or one-way props, expression as props, methods as prop callbacks and more.
 You can find out more details in the 0.12 release notes linked above and the updated [Component System](/guide/components.html) section of the guide.

 ### Filter Arguments Improvements